xye7ei/gllc/README.md

     (a * a | a * S * a)(inp)
 ```

-which seems a little cumbersome to repeatly type `lambda` and `inp`.
-But we have a another trick for somewhat better neatness.
+which works but it is for sure annoying to repeatly type `lambda inp:` when playing with your funny language.

+Here we have several possible tricks.

-### Some lazy object
+### A lazy object

-Firstly we define the `LazyExpr` class.
-An lazy expression is defined given a corresponding *context* (aka. *namespace* as well as *environment*), which is prepared in advance.
+First we define the `LazyExpr` class.
+An lazy expression is defined in a given *context* (aka. *namespace* as well as *environment*), which is prepared in advance.

 ``` python
 class LazyExpr(PExpr):